comydream/Discop/README.md

 ### Run Single Example

+You can modify the default settings for each generation task in `config.py`.

-Please note that the program may automatically download the required pretrained models and datasets during the first run.
+The program may automatically download the required pretrained models and datasets during the first run.

 ```shell
 python src/run_single_example.py